Community Wildfire Protection Projects

 Glenshire to Hirschdale Egress Fuel Reduction Project

-Forest management & fuel reduction to improve forest health and resilience, enhance defensible space, and protect the primary evacuation routes of Glenshire and Hirschdale communities.
-This project is being implemented across three privately owned properties and joint funding is provided by Truckee Fire - Measure T, Truckee Tahoe Airport District, and the Truckee Donner Land Trust.
+The goal of this project was to improve forest health and resilience, enhance defensible space, and protect the primary evacuation routes of Glenshire and Hirschdale communities.
+This project was implemented across three privately owned properties and joint funding is provided by Truckee Fire - Measure T, Truckee Tahoe Airport District, and the Truckee Donner Land Trust.

 Treatment type: mechanical tree felling & processing, mastication, chipping, and trucking.